grzim/repository-search/README.md

 - **entities** - primary objects of the domain
 - **value objects** - represent descriptive aspects of the domain
 - **services** - process domain-specific business rules
-- **repositories** - shapes retrieved from the data storage
+- **repositories** - data retrieved from the storage
 - **aggregations** - a cluster of domain objects that can be treated as a single unit

 ## Factories

-React hooks are used as factories to aggregate data for asynchronous resources, streamlining data management within the application.
+React hooks are used as factories to spawn objects representing asynchronous resources, streamlining data management within the application.

 Three factories are implemented: one for configuring pagination mechanisms, another for creating resources with asynchronous data, and a third dedicated to constructing paginated asynchronous resources.
-Functionality and scalability is achieved through the inversion of control paradigm.
+Functionality and scalability are achieved through the inversion of the control paradigm.

+AsynchResource requires an API adapter as a dependency, whereas a PaginatedResource requires a CursorBasedPagination object describing how the pagination works and AsynchResource, which will be controlled with the pagination.
+Thanks to this, any kind of pagination mechanism could be used with any kind of asynchronous resource as long as interfaces match.

 ## Separation of concerns

 The project ensures a clear separation of concerns, with pure data transformations and decoupled application components.
-In /utils folder pure functions (not associated with any domain) are stored, used later in the application
+In `/utils` folder pure functions (not associated with any domain) are stored, used later in the application

 ## Typing